Politics and Governance

 Economic Growth and Poverty Reduction

-Key research topics include the history of Japan's international cooperation in education, the impacts of studying abroad, and the acceleration of universal health coverage (UHC).
-Moreover, we aim to be engaged in the T20 Japan process to provide policy recommendations for the G20 in collaboration with global think-tanks and expand our intellectual networks.
+Key research topics include the history of Japan's international cooperation in education, the impact of studying abroad, and the acceleration of universal health coverage (UHC).
+Moreover, we aim to strengthen collaboration with global research institutes and expand our intellectual networks.

 Development Cooperation Strategies

 Since Japan began its development cooperation activities, the political and economic environment in this country and abroad has changed significantly.
 Research to guide the future direction of JICA projects and strategies through learning from history and empirical analysis is becoming more important than ever before.
 This research cluster is focusing on studies that recap the history of Japan's development and development cooperation, as well as those that explore the characteristics of its development cooperation, taking the field of industrial development as an example.

 In recent years, an increasing number of emerging countries have started their own development cooperation activities, and this has affected the traditional order of assistance led by developed countries.
 Under these circumstances, we attempt to conduct research that will contribute to the formation of international norms for future development cooperation and work on cross-sectoral issues, while building networks with researchers in developing countries.
 We will also take on the challenge of research on new subjects such as peace through sports.